-The same formula is applied to adapt the gait style to the liquid height where the speeds are remplaced by heights.
+The same formula is applied to adapt the gait style to the liquid height where the speeds are replaced by heights.

-5.2 Inverted Pendulum Model
+5.2 Inversed Pendulum Model

-We use an Inverted Pendulum Model (IPM) supposing constant leg length and zero target velocity similar to the one used in [Coros et al. 2010].
-We have modified this model to allow the specification of previously impossible gait styles and to enable a better tracking of the user's target velocity.
+We use an Inversed Pendulum Model (IPM) supposing constant leg length and zero target velocity similar to the one used in [Coros et al., 2010].
+We have modified this model to allow the previously impossible specification of gait styles and to enable a better tracking of the user's target velocity.